ff-kbu/gluon-ssid-changer/README.rst

 You can enable/disable it in the config mode.

-It checks if a gateway is reachable in an interval.
+Per default it checks whether google.de is reachable.
+It also can check for simple gateway availbiity.
 Different algorithms can be selected to determine whether a gateway is assumed reachable:

 -  ``tq_limit_enabled=true``: (not working with BATMAN\_V) define an upper and lower bound to toggle the SSID.
 As long as the TQ stays in-between those